Online Service Portal

 The reason for rejecting the Proof of Address is not provided to the user

-Simplified 2-Step Registration Process
+Simplified Two-Step Registration Process

-Old Navigation Menu
+Improved Navigation Menu